Post

 Reinstall GRUB on a dual boot setup with Arch Linux and Windows

-Ensure Windows is still bootable
+Step 1: Make sure Windows is still bootable

-Skip this step if you already have one.
+Skip this if you already have one.

 1